 Theme 2: Building a Business

-Once a business has been established, a entrepreneur would then need to consider growing the business, making marketing decisions, making product decisions, making financial decisions and making human resource decisions.
+Once a business has been established, an entrepreneur would then need to consider growing the business, making marketing decisions, making product decisions, making financial decisions and making human resource decisions.

 How will the skills that I develop help me in my future career?

 One of the greatest criticisms businesses have of young people is that potential employees have little ‘commercial awareness’, which is in essence, an understanding and appreciation of the commercial world.
-This GCSE has the potential to make a student more employable, as well as increasing the student’s own knowledge of consumer rights, employment issues and how business try to sell to young consumers.
+This GCSE has the potential to make a student more employable as well as increasing the student’s own knowledge of consumer rights, employment issues and how businesses try to sell to young consumers.

 How will I be assessed?

 Each theme is assessed with a 1 ½ hour paper.
-The two exams consist of calculations, multiple–choice questions, short answer and extended writing questions.
+The two exams consist of calculations, multiple–choice questions, short answers and extended writing questions.

 Who do I need to contact?

-For more information, please email Ms Franklin - email@example.com
+For more information, please email Mr Kingsley - email@example.com